nickclaw/atom-lorem-ipsum/README.md

 ![settings options](http://i.imgur.com/mUfClaT.png)

 #### Paragraph Range - `2, 5`
-The range of paragraphs generated when you generate multiple paragraphs.
+The number of paragraphs generated when you generate multiple paragraphs.

 #### Sentence Range - `4, 10`
-The range of sentences that can be in a paragraph
+Number of sentences in a paragraph.

 #### Word Range - `6, 15`
-The range of words that can be in a sentence.
+Number of words in a sentence.